0xM1cx/Obsidian-Notes/I.T. Projects/Research.md

 ## S.M.A.R.T Objectives

 ## Titles
 	1. **Precise Monitoring System for Soil Disinfection using Internet of Things**
+1. **Design a tool for detecting fraudulent financial transactions.**
+2. **Create a financial fraud prediction model using machine learning.**
+3. **Design a biometric authentication system for smart homes.**